General Winfield Scott Medallions

 The nomination authority of the Silver Medallion is delegated to the active and reserve CA brigade command leadership or G9/C9 (O6-level equivalent).

 Officers must be a Major and have completed, or currently serving, as a successful company commander or higher position for over a period of at least 1-year.
-They must also be ILE graduates and have at least one Master's Degree.
+They must also have completed phase 2 of ILE.

 Noncommissioned Officers must have successfully performed or are currently serving as a company first sergeant or higher position over a period of at least 1-year.